Hotels4Teams

 What are the closest hotels to Propst Park?

-The closest hotels to Propst Park are Comfort Inn & Suites Columbus North (2.25 mi), Red Roof Inn Columbus MS (2.37 mi), and Econo Lodge Columbus near Airport (2.38 mi).
+The closest hotel to Propst Park is Comfort Inn & Suites Columbus North (2.25 mi, from $95/night) — a 5-minute drive.
+Other nearby options include Red Roof Inn Columbus MS (2.37 mi, from $58/night) and Econo Lodge Columbus near Airport (2.38 mi, from $63/night).
+Comfort Inn & Suites Columbus North offers free breakfast, a pool, and a fitness center.
+Econo Lodge Columbus near Airport offers free breakfast and a pool.

 Which hotels near Propst Park are good for families?